short-d/emotic/widget/react/README.md

    yarn start
    ```

-1. Visit `http://localhost:6006` to view the example.
+1. Visit `http://localhost:6006` to view the widget.

 ## License